 On this day The Beatles embarked on the first date of their debut UK tour, at the Gaumont Cinema in Bradford, Yorkshire.

 The Beatles performed two evening shows on this day.
-The first was at the Assembly Rooms on Corporation Street in Tamworth, Staffordshire.
+The first had been eight miles away, at Maney Hall in Sutton Coldfield, Warwickshire.

 This was The Beatles' first show of 1 February 1963, prior to a late-night performance at the Assembly Rooms in Tamworth.